EmileCalixte/esg-my-first-smart-contract/README.md

 ![diagrams-19 - calls drawio](https://user-images.githubusercontent.com/26703184/169011709-5dae589e-7874-4848-aa94-a810fbed10f7.png)

 If we call a function that modifies contract's data, we send a transaction to the function.
 It takes time to execute (just like any other transaction), and it returns the transaction hash.
 A function that modifies the contract's data (for example `setMessage` in our case) cannot return data.
 We always get the transaction hash (ID) as return data.

+If we call a `view` function, which is just reading and returning contract's data, it runs instantly (it's not a transaction) as we only read data in the blockchain.
+And it's free.